FriedrichFroebel/brother_ql_web/README.md

 Additional parameters might be passed and will overwrite the values configured in your configuration file.
 Please refer to the `--help` flag to learn more about the possible flags you might pass.

-#### Running with docker compose
+#### Running with Docker compose

-To start the server with docker compose you copy `config.example.json` into `config.json` and change relevant config, then run `docker compose up`
+To start the server with Docker compose, create your configuration file `config.json` in the repository root, then run `docker compose up`.

 ### Usage